AFN National Youth Council

 The AFN National Youth Council (AFN NYC) operates as a 20-member council representing First Nations youth from each of the 10 AFN regions (each region has one male and one female representative).

-This national body, based within the structure of the AFN, represents First Nations youth across the country on issues that impact them on a daily basis.
-The NYC provides insight to the AFN committees and working groups, as well as the AFN secretariat on various youth-related issues.
+This national body, a key organ of the AFN established in the Charter, represents First Nations youth across the country on issues that impact them on a daily basis.
+The NYC provides insight to the AFN committees and working groups, as well as the AFN Secretariat on various youth-related issues.

 Key Issues and Activities